fpryor33/ConleyDynamics.jl/docs/src/index.md

 ## Manual Outline

-The [Tutorial](@ref) briefly explains how to get started with ConleyDynamics.
+The [Tutorial](@ref) briefly explains how to get started with `ConleyDynamics.jl`.
 More details, including on the underlying mathematics, are provided in the following four sections, which cover Lefschetz complexes, homology, Conley theory including connection matrices, and sparse matrices, respectively.
 Finally, a discussion of all included examples can be found in the [Examples](@ref) section.

 ```@contents